CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSchedulerRestStimTaskRequest.md

 ```

 ### -Timeout
 Upper limit on the execution time of a scheduled task.
-Helps purge run-away scheduled tasks.
+Helps purge run-away scheduled tasks.\nNot supported in this release.

 ```yaml
 Type: long